CCICB/scarscape/README.md

 Refer to the latest release for installation instructions.

-The development version from github can be installed by running
+The development version can be installed using cargo

 ```
 cargo install --git https://github.com/CCICB/scarscape